Patient and Visitor Guide

 Heart & Hearth Cafe (IWK Cafeteria)

-Serves a variety of salads, sandwiches, desserts and beverages, as well as hot food items.
+Serves a variety of salads, sandwiches, healthy snacks and beverages, as well as hot food items.

 Located on the 2nd floor of the IWK.